Celebrity Jigs 'n' Reels: Broadcast

-New Year's Party
+Celebrity Jigs n' Reels originally ran from March 2006 to December 2006.

-On 31 December 2006, Celebrity Jigs n'Reels returned to ring Ireland into the New Year live on RTÉ One.
-Seven brand new celebrities danced for one night only to raise money for charity and bring in 2007.
-The format differed from series one in that no celebrity represented a specific charity; instead all the money raised went to Focus Ireland and The Simon Community, both of which look after the homeless.
+On 31 December 2006, Celebrity Jigs n'Reels returned with a live New Year show on RTÉ One.
+Seven celebrities danced for one night only to raise money for charity and bring in 2007.
+The format differed from the original run in that no celebrity represented a specific charity; instead all the money raised went to Focus Ireland and The Simon Community, both of which look after the homeless.
 Hilda Fay (from Fair City) was crowned champion, beating former Big Brother star Ray Shah, model Celia Holman Lee, GAA All Star Oisín McConville, and ex Pogues bassist Cait O'Riordan.

-The results show ran for an extended period of 50 minutes and included a live singing performance from Paul Byrom (second runner up from series one), as well as a four-minute ensemble dance routine from the shows professional dancers.
-The results show also marked the return of 2006 winner Killian O'Sullivan, who danced with his former partner Nicola Byrne to the Scissor Sisters track "I Don't Feel Like Dancin".
-This marked the first time a song by a non-Irish artist or band was featured in the show.

-The New Year's Party show stood out as it was the first live show to ring in the New Year on RTÉ in more than five years.
-In previous years recorded shows were played "as live" on 31 December and usually involved a standard format of musical entertainment and chat with an invited audience.